EXCLUSIVE-U.S. targets Central America officials for possible sanctions over corruption -envoy | Law-Order

 EXCLUSIVE-U.S. targets Central America officials for possible sanctions over corruption -envoy

 Zuniga was referring to a law sponsored by then-U.S. Representative Eliot Engel and enacted by Congress in December that requires the State Department to assemble within 180 days a so-called Engel List of corrupt actors in the Northern Triangle.
 The administration, he said, would comply with that congressional requirement.
-Those targeted could then be subject to bans on travel to United States, seizing of U.S. property and prohibitions on Americans doing business with them.
-But he declined to name those who might be sanctioned.
+Those targeted could then be subject to bans on travel to the United States, seizing of U.S. property and prohibitions on Americans doing business with them.

+Central American officials may be more likely to have assets in the United States, given the geographic proximity and historical relationships, than those from countries that have fewer U.S. financial links.
+Another path for sanctions in Central America could be the use of so-called Global Magnitsky measures, which the United States has imposed for years on those accused of corruption, human rights abuses and anti-democratic actions around the world.

+Zuniga declined to name those who might face sanctions.
+Asked whether Honduran President Juan Orlando Hernandez might be targeted, Zuniga said: "I'm not going to comment on him because of the Department of Justice engagement on his case."
+Hernandez is under U.S. investigation for alleged links to drug cartels.
+He denies any involvement in drug smuggling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)